Mahii1972/ppx-mcp/README.md

 # PPX-MCP

-MCP server for querying Perplexity AI with real-time web search.
+**Unofficial** MCP server for Perplexity AI with real-time web search.

-Pure Node.js — uses `got-scraping` for Cloudflare bypass.
+Uses your Perplexity Pro subscription instead of the Perplexity API — no API keys needed, just your browser cookies.
+Supports model selection including GPT-5.1, Claude 4.5, Gemini, Grok, and more.

+> ⚠️ **Disclaimer:** This is an unofficial project and is not affiliated with, endorsed by, or associated with Perplexity AI in any way.

 ## Installation